ibrahim-gabol-19/comp0016-systems-engineering-group-11-2024/README.md

 - Duplicate `.env.example` in `frontend/` and rename it to `.env`
 - `cd frontend`
 - `npm install`
+    - `package.json` is our libraries/dependencies for our React frontend
+    - Licences in ThirdPartyNotices.txt
 - `npm run dev`